Contributing to Plone

 Because the log file is automatically generated, you should not edit it directly, except to make corrections, such as broken links.

-To create a change log entry or news item, create a file that is placed in the root of the repository directory at
+To create a change log entry or news item, create a file in the

 Its format must be

 ### is the referenced GitHub issue or pull request number,

 . is the literal extension delimiter, and